basalam/product-catalog-generator/readme.md

 # Product catalog generator

-This repo is the source code for a custom LLM fine tuned on [LLama 2](https://huggingface.co/docs/transformers/en/model_doc/llama2) based on [Basalam](https://basalam.com/) products to infer enitty (product types) and attributes based on product data.
+This repo is the source code for a custom LLM and VLM fine tuned on [LLama 2](https://huggingface.co/docs/transformers/en/model_doc/llama2) and [Llava1.5](https://huggingface.co/llava-hf/llava-1.5-7b-hf) based on [Basalam](https://basalam.com/) products to infer enitty (product types) and attributes based on product data.
 You can use it on any similar dataset.

 ## Datasets